-- equipment user must be trained. - any animals not positively identified as deer must be discounted e.g. it may be necessary to ground truth in daylight any "deer" seen at long distance, they may turn out to be domestic livestock. - the crew should develop a sound method of recording that eliminates misunderstanding. - as far as possible hold the count in conditions when deer are likely to be seen. - eliminate all possible double counts (local knowledge is essential). - Where possible, repeat counts for greater accuracy. - use same method on repeat counts or allow for changes e.g. to area surveyed. - as far as possible include as much of the deer range as possible in the count area, especially important with herding species. - Warmer, overcast nights with a breeze may produce better results than cold, clear, still nights.
+- Equipment user must be trained. - Any animals not positively identified as deer must be discounted e.g. it may be necessary to ground truth in daylight any "deer" seen at long distance, they may turn out to be domestic livestock. - The crew should develop a sound method of recording that eliminates misunderstanding. - As far as possible hold the count in conditions when deer are likely to be seen. - Eliminate all possible double counts (local knowledge is essential). - Where possible, repeat counts for greater accuracy. use same method on repeat counts or allow for changes e.g. to area surveyed. - As far as possible include as much of the deer range as possible in the count area, especially important with herding species.

-Further info
+Further Information

 Mayle, B.A., Peace, A.J. & Gill, R.M.A.
 (1999).
 How many deer?
 A field guide to estimating deer populations.
-Forestry Commission Fieldbook 18.
+Forestry Commission Fieldbook 18.- https://cdn.forestresearch.gov.uk/1999/03/fcfb018.pdf